AdamGil721/Shiba-Inu-Coin-Price-Prediction-Will-It-Reach-1-Cent-by-2025/README.md

 # Shiba Inu Coin Price Prediction 2025

 The price of SHIB could reach $0.00003965 if the developers’ visionary developments come to fruition and Shiba Inu becomes a major player in the metaverse.
-However, if the community drives the price with typical buying and selling pressures, Shib Coin Price Prediction 2025 could trade at an average price of $0.000035215.
+However, if the community drives the price with typical buying and selling pressures, [shiba inu price prediction 2025](https://coinpedia.org/price-prediction/shiba-inu-price-prediction/) could trade at an average price of $0.000035215.

 On the other hand, if investors fail to keep up with the liquidity of the digital asset on exchanges, FUD and negative sentiments could lower the price to $0.00003078.